Anxiety

 Before we dive deep, here's what the evidence shows:

-Bottom line from research: For generalized anxiety disorder specifically, escitalopram (Lexapro) has the edge in head-to-head studies.
-But individual response varies, and neither medication will work if an underlying medical cause is driving your symptoms.
+Bottom line from research: For generalized anxiety disorder specifically, escitalopram has stronger network-meta-analysis support than sertraline.
+For depression, the 2009 Lancet meta-analysis favored both escitalopram and sertraline, and concluded that sertraline might be the best starting choice when benefits, acceptability, and cost were weighed together (Cipriani et al., 2009; DOI: 10.1016/S0140-6736(09)60046-5; PMID: 19185342).
+Individual response still varies, and neither medication will work if an underlying medical cause is driving your symptoms.

 The Research: What Head-to-Head Studies Show